 Even if you don’t receive specific praise for your efforts, humility will go a long way in making you a more trusted and valued employee.

-7. Learn to Work with Vendors and Contractors
+7. They Know How to Work with Vendors and Contractors.

 If you work for a business that relies on the cloud, you need to learn how to communicate with outside vendors.
 Organizations that rely on outside services need IT pros who are adept at working with these service providers.